internet4000/find/readme.md

 Tests are located in the `cypress/integration` folder.

 ## Disclaimer

+This version is a pure frontend written in Javascript.
+It is super easy to host and deploy, but one of the downside is speed, even though after the first visit the complete code should be cached by the browser.

+If a similar code were to be implemented on the server side, there would be one less client request, but it would be less transparent, harder to host, deploy, and audit which information the server stores.

 This project is a vague and general experiment on the possible improvements to the URL bar user experiences.
 More generally to the